 The Leas Cliff Hall is a working theater that also has a dedicated conference suite.
 Built into the cliffs, and with floor-to-ceiling glass overlooking the sea on three sides, the views are spectacular!

 The venue is about a 15 minute walk from Folkestone Central station, or ten minutes walk to the bustling town centre.
 As well as the modern town the old quarter, home to art galleries, curio shops and bohemian cafes and restaurants, extends down to the picturesque harbour.
+It's no wonder The Times voted it one of the best places to live in 2023.

 Although the venue is split across three floors, connected via staircases, it is also fully accessible via elevator.